thoughtbot/dns/book/chapters/securing-your-website/nginx-certs.md

 * `listen 443;`

 The server should listen for connections on port 443.
-This port is the conventional port for TLS connections.
-When we visit a site at `https://` as opposed to `http://` it will try to make a request using port 443 instead of the standard port 80.
+This is the conventional port for TLS connections.
+When we visit a site at `https://` as opposed to `http://`, it will try to make a request using port 443 instead of the standard port 80.

 * `server_name donkeyrentals.com;`

-When requests come in for `donkeyrentals.com` to our server (on port 443) they will now be dealt with instead of thrown away.
+When requests come in for `donkeyrentals.com` to our server (on port 443), they will now be dealt with instead of thrown away.
 This must match the common name we used to create the CSR earlier.

 * `root /var/www/donkeyrentals;`